Winter Soil Health - cover crops, leaf mulch & more!

 This is where lazy gardening really pays off!
 Leave the leaves, don't pull spent plants - the natural system works well: fall leaves provide soil cover and food for soil organisms.... don't mess with perfection!

-In the spring, if the organic matter you used is broken down enough you can put your new compost directly on top in early spring and it will continue to break down and be ready to plant new crops in.
+In the early spring, if the organic matter you used is broken down enough you can put your new compost directly on top and it will continue to break down and be ready to plant new crops in.

 More cover crop info and seeding info: